2024 Relocation Guide (part 5): Real Estate Financing in Mexico for U.S & Canadian Investors

 Personal Loans for Real Estate Transactions

-• Personal loans cannot be used as down payments on mortgages for US properties
+Personal loans cannot be used as down payments on U.S. mortgages.

 Utilizing Retirement Savings and Cryptocurrency